Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Conclusion

 \section{Conclusion}

-This paper proposes a novel fast adaptive anti-jamming channel access approach that leverages deep Q learning and coarse-grained spectrum prediction to enhance anti-jamming performance while reducing training episodes in wireless confrontations.
-We formulate the adversarial interactions as a Markov game and address the limitations of existing opponent modeling techniques that rely on the observation of opponent actions by employing a supervised learning based coarse-grained spectrum prediction.
+This paper proposes a novel fast adaptive anti-jamming channel access approach that leverages deep Q learning and CG spectrum prediction to enhance anti-jamming performance while reducing training episodes in wireless confrontations.
+We formulate the adversarial interactions as an MG and address the limitations of existing opponent modeling techniques that rely on the observation of opponent actions by employing a supervised learning based CG spectrum prediction.
 This prediction serves as an auxiliary task for learning the intelligent jammer's strategy, and an updated training dataset employing the FIFO principle is adopted to ensure its responsiveness to dynamic environments.
-Numerical simulations indicate that the proposed approach demonstrates a reduction of up to 70\% in training episodes compared to DRL-based approaches, along with a 10\% improvement in throughput over Nash equilibrium strategies.
+Numerical simulations indicate that the proposed approach demonstrates a reduction of up to 70\% in training episodes compared to DRL-based approaches, along with a 10\% improvement in throughput over NE strategies.
 This work contributes a robust, efficient solution for adaptive anti-jamming in complex, real-world scenarios.
+In the future, it would be valuable to explore practical implementations of the proposed anti-jamming approach, which could perform joint DQN and CG spectrum prediction, using software-defined radio devices.